libriscv/libriscv/README.md

 # RISC-V userspace emulator library

 _libriscv_ is a simple, slim and complete RISC-V userspace emulator library that is highly embeddable and configurable.
 It is a specialty emulator that specializes in low-latency, low-footprint emulation. _libriscv_ may be the only one of its kind.
-Where other solutions routinely require ~50ns to enter the virtual machine and return, _libriscv_ requires 3ns. _libriscv_ has specialized APIs that make passing data in and out of the sandbox safe and low-latency.
+Where other solutions routinely require ~50-100ns to enter the virtual machine and return, _libriscv_ requires 3ns. _libriscv_ is also routinely faster than other interpreters. _libriscv_ has specialized APIs that make passing data in and out of the sandbox safe and low-latency.

 There is also [a CLI](/emulator) that you can use to run RISC-V programs and step through instructions one by one, like a simulator, or to connect with GDB in order to live-debug something.